All rights reserved

 - exploring values and perspectives

 Explore gender equality with your class gives an example for the gender equality social inquiry resource.

 Each resource places a particular emphasis on one component of the social inquiry process, with additional teacher materials that focus on the 'how' and 'why' of the component rather than just suggesting ways for students to engage with it.

 Exploring perspectives — teacher support gives an example for the gender equality resource.

 Each social inquiry resource has a suite of other supporting activities and resources for teachers including:

-- visual-thinking resources — examples of visual language texts that can be used with social inquiry
+- visual text resources — examples of visual texts that can be used with social inquiry

 - a cross-curricular activity — to encourage an integrated approach to learning